 How our approach to sentiment leaps past all other prior “sentiment” tools or metrics based on financial language

 Our model leverages Deep Learning AI and understands context.
-Legacy sentiment scores in the market are either dictionary-based, aka, the “bag-of-words” approach (simply counting hits against positive and negative word-lists) or rules-based (trying to improve upon simple dictionaries with hand-coded rules).
-Both of these legacy approaches are naive in failing to understand context and hand-coded scenarios, and fail to scale beyond a narrow set of scenarios present in business and financial language.
+Legacy sentiment scores in the market are either dictionary-based, aka, the “bag-of-words” approach (simply counting hits against positive and negative word lists) or rules-based (trying to improve upon simple dictionaries with hand-coded rules).
+Both of these legacy approaches are naive in failing to understand the context and hand-coded scenarios and fail to scale beyond a narrow set of scenarios present in business and financial language.

 We made the long-term investment because we understand that high accuracy is critical to informing investment decisions – and in fact, we have held the quality bar so high that our own models didn’t exceed it until 10 years of work by over 30 people just on this one capability.

 Our model is not easily confused.
 Simple dictionary-based approaches fail with many common scenarios like negations, co-references, and others.
 Our AI model has learned these from the vast training data, and succeeds where past models have failed.
 Our confidence in the model is demonstrated in the fact that we show phrase-level highlighting of positive/negative sentiment.
 AlphaSense Sentiment shows you exactly how we’re arriving at our insights and that level of transparency stands alone among sentiment models.